kilocharlie96/kilocharlie96/README.md

-- 👋 Hi, I’m @kilocharlie96
+## 👋 Hi, my name is Kristián Černák
-- 👀 I’m interested in Java
+### 👀 Let me share a little bit of my training code with you
-- 📫 You can reach me via e-mail: cernak.kiko@gmail.com
+### 📫 You can reach me via e-mail: cernak.kiko@gmail.com

 <!---
 kilocharlie96/kilocharlie96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.